AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

   </tr>
   <tr>
    <td>Product Terminology</td>
-   <td>Captivate Prime has a standard terminology that is used across the product.
+   <td>Learning Manager has a standard terminology that is used across the product.
 Modify the terminology to match your organization's needs.</td>
   </tr>
   <tr>
    <td>Module Version Update</td>